 The overall purpose of this module is to build upon students’ previously developed understanding of the concepts of coaching and learning.
 This will be achieved by explicitly exploring coach development, education and the support of the coaching process.
-Students will address the issues of professionalism in education and pedagogy as well as evaluating different approaches to the development of expertise in athletes and other learners.
+Students will address the issues of professionalism in education and pedagogy as well as evaluating different approaches to the development of those responsible for expertise in athletes and other learners.

 The aim of this Module is to provide the student with an understanding of the professionalism and development of coaching and learning using an evidence−based approach contextualised to real world examples.